nicomazz/i3-polybar-config/vim/readme.md

 - `:vsp` `:sp` : open this file also in a split
 - `ctrl-W _` : open current split full-screen
 - `ctrl-W =` : make all splits equal size
+- `:vertical resize 80` to resize the width to 80

 #### Folding
 - `zM` to increase foldlevel at max (fold everything) (z More)